 You might not think of midtown Baltimore as the place to travel for authentic Afghani food, but this city is full of surprises.
-For nearly 30 years, The Helmand has been introducing Middle Eastern dishes to the surrounding neighborhood and became a residential favorite along the way.
-By melding the flavors of India, Iran, Greece, and Afghanistan, the menu features dishes like Kaddo Borawni (pan-fried pumpkin drizzled with yogurt-garlic sauce) or Kabuli Pallow, which mingles basmati rice, raisins, and carrots with incredibly tender lamb.
-The Karzai family (yes, related to the former president of Afghanistan, Hamid Karzai) also owns several other restaurants, including a Spanish spot Tapas Teatro and a fast-casual version of the Helmand called Kabobi, which are worth a visit.
+For nearly 30 years, The Helmand has been introducing Middle Eastern dishes to the surrounding neighborhood and has become a residential favorite along the way.
+By melding the flavors of India, Iran, Greece, and Afghanistan, diners have fallen in love with unfamiliar dishes like kaddo borawni (pan-fried pumpkin drizzled with yogurt-garlic sauce) or kabuli pallow, which mingles basmati rice, raisins, and carrots with incredibly tender lamb.
+The Karzai family (yes, related to the former president of Afghanistan, Hamid Karzai) also owns several other restaurants, including Spanish spot Tapas Teatro and a fast-casual version of the Helmand called Kabobi, which are also worth a visit.

 Est. 1965 | Mt.
 Vernon

 Teleport to a Mad Men-era full of potent dirty martinis, a live piano player at the baby grand, and massive cuts of perfectly cooked meat.
-In the heart of bustling Mt.
-Vernon, this spot is one you’ll want to dress up for to channel a time when ladies wore their finest furs and gentlemen would never walk in without a jacket.
+In the cultural epicenter of Mt.
+Vernon, The Prime Rib is one you’ll want to dress up for to channel a time where ladies wore their finest furs and gentlemen would never walk in without a jacket.
 Expect tuxedo-clad waiters (on a leopard-print carpet, no less) serving classic dishes like jumbo shrimp cocktail, crispy potato skins, creamed spinach, lump crab cakes, and, of course, the titular dish -- 28 ounces of bone-in ribeye.
 Don’t leave without cracking into the crème brûlée or tipping your piano player.

 Est. 1886 | Downtown

 Though the famed Lexington Market -- one of the largest, longest-running in the country -- is going to receive a facelift in 2020, we are assured that Faidley’s Seafood isn’t going anywhere.
 Recently, Faidley’s also announced it will be opening up a restaurant location and event space just outside of the city in Catonsville.
-But, even during all of that transition, the ever-popular seafood stall will be at the market, serving fist-sized crab cakes handmade by Nancy Faidley Devine herself, the local “delicacy” lake trout, soft-shell crabs, clams, and, of course, oysters.
+Even during all of that transition, the ever-popular seafood stall will be at the market, serving fist-sized crab cakes handmade by Nancy Faidley Divine herself, the local “delicacy” lake trout, soft-shell crabs, clams, and, of course, oysters.
 In fact, a sign above the stall proclaims, “Forget Viagra, eat oysters.”
-Sure, why not?
+We’re happy to oblige.